Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 }
 ```

-As mentioned this span will be our virtual background, so we give it a starting grey color and position it `absolute` on the whole background.
+This span will be our virtual background, so we give it a starting grey color and position it `absolute` on the whole background.

 We then add a transition on all effects.